|Guide||♦||354 Triplogs||7 Topics|

 The trail is easier to find from the now maintained trailhead than described below.

 The ridge and trail take you away from the ravine to the north.
-Steep-loose-gravel sections on this part are easy to go up but the thought of going down might put a damper on the mood.
+Steep-loose-gravel sections on this part are easy to go up, but the thought of going down might put a damper on the mood.
 That's why I recommend the alternate trail on the south side of the ravine coming down.
-When the trail makes it back to the ravine you feel a little better knowing you can't fall as far now.
-Arrows painted on the surface since the first steep section below now become more important.
-Keep an eye out for the arrows and paint marks and you'll save precious time.
-Although similar to the Flatiron it seems more technical in my opinion.
+When the trail makes it back to the ravine, you feel a little better knowing you can't fall as far now.
+Like the Flatiron, the route is inconspicuous for a short stretch or two.
 This trail crosses over and dips in sections as opposed to a beeline ascent.

-It's too small to be called a mesa and too big for a butte so I don't know what it's called but this mountain has a flat top.
-When you reach the lip you'll notice the top is slanted up to the east.
+It's too small to be called a mesa and too big for a butte, so I don't know what it's called, but this mountain has a flat top.
+When you reach the lip, you'll notice the top is slanted up to the east.
 It's a pleasant stroll across the deck to the peak.
 Vegetation is abundant.
-Near the final section you see a red mailbox in the distance.
+Near the final section, you see a red mailbox in the distance.
 This is the top.
-You're strutting your stuff up to the peak thinking you're the king and all.
+You're strutting your stuff up to the peak, thinking you're the king and all.
 Then you open the mailbox.
-Only to find there's a trail log larger then the phone book of Superior Arizona.
+Only to find there's a trail log larger than the phone book of Superior Arizona.
 These books usually offer good remarks about the trail and a little humor too.

 The mailbox is cool, but don't forget the views!
 Holly cow, this is the spot.
 You won't get a better view of the Apache Leap ridge.
 How 'bout the superstitions!
-Ya have Superstition Mountain on the west end followed by Weavers Needle over to Iron Mountain and yes the Four Peaks.
+You have Superstition Mountain on the west end, followed by Weavers Needle over to Iron Mountain and yes, the Four Peaks.
 And without a doubt, the best view of the Catalinas north of Tucson from this far away.
 They almost look close.
-Maybe it was an exceptionally clear day or something, I saw more than expected.
+Maybe it was an exceptionally clear day or something.
+I saw more than expected.